Length: 8 km each way

 The Evju Bygdetun in Sauherad is an interesting and lively local museum in mid- Telemark…

-Visit Heddal Stavkirke - the largest wooden stave church in Norway.
+Visit the magnificent Heddal Stave church in Notodden - the largest wooden stave church…

 Skåtøy is the largest of Kragerø’s islands and has a flourishing Cultural life year-round…